California Tractor Trailer Accident Lawyer

 Disobeying the hours of service regulations is a common infraction among drivers who are running behind or who wish to make it to their destinations early (often for bonuses an employer promised them).
-If a truck driver ignores the limit on the amount of time he or she can be on the road and this contributes to a truck accident, the trucking company could be vicariously liable for damages.
-Identifying fault for your truck accident is one of the first tasks a lawyer can accomplish for you when you contact Panish Shea & Boyle LLP.
+If a trucker ignores the limit on the amount of time he or she can be on the road and this contributes to a truck accident, the trucking company could be vicariously liable for property damages and injuries sustained by the accident victims.
+Identifying fault for your accident is one of the first tasks a California truck accident lawyer can accomplish for you when you contact Panish Shea & Boyle LLP.

 What to Do After a Truck Accident

 Ideally, accidents involving tractor trailers would rarely happen.
 This is because most of them are preventable.
 In the meantime, however, there are several factors to keep in mind in the event of such an incident.
 Immediate medical attention is critical.
 Sometimes even the most serious injuries do not appear right away, so a medical exam that can identify possible harm is pertinent.
 It is also necessary to report the incident to the police, who can not only document the details of the incident and collect evidence, but also file criminal charges if the driver was pulling the trailer while impaired by drugs or alcohol.